March 6-8, 2020

 Dutch Oven Cook-Off

 The Dutch oven competition is open to both Scouts and Scouters.
 Cook your best/favorite dish and share a small amount with the judges.
 The remainder of your dish may be shared with your unit.
-Suggested categories are appetizers, breads, soups, main course, meat, vegetables and desserts.
+Suggested categories are breads, main course and desserts.
 Dishes should be submitted to the judge's station with the registration form under the dish (face down), so the judges do not know who cooked the dish.

 What to Bring